chadwain/zss/README.md

 | Backgrounds and Borders | 3 | Partial |
 | Values and Units | 3 | Partial |
 | Namespaces | 3 | Partial |

-# License
-zss is licensed under the GNU General Public License, version 3 only.
-Copyright (C) 2020-2024 Chadwain Holness.

-A copy of this license can be found in [LICENSE](LICENSE).